earthly/website/blog/_posts/2021-06-29-video-camera-on.md

     In this article, the author shares a personal experience of encountering a SQL error and how a non-verbal cue from a teammate helped them solve the problem.
 They discuss the value of non-verbal communication in remote work and the importance of using video cameras during meetings.
 The article also provides a solution to the SQL issue and highlights the significance of using an "order by" statement.
 last_modified_at: 2023-07-19
 ---
 **In this article, we delve into the subtleties of non-verbal teamwork.
-Just as you prize the exactness of SQL queries, you'll value Earthly's declarative syntax for its similar precision in build processes.
-[Discover how with Earthly](/).**
+Earthly makes your builds more declarative and straight-forward.
+[Learn More](/).**

 <div class="narrow-code">